JuanPabloBorrell/JuanPabloBorrell/README.md

 very important to me.
 Another strong point would be to create trusting relationships with my peers and superiors.

 Knowledge:
-Azure DevOps, Cloud (Azure, AWS, GCP), terraform, python, powershell, jenkins, git, github, docke, kubernetes.
+Azure DevOps, Cloud (Azure, AWS, GCP), terraform, python, powershell, jenkins, git, github, docker, kubernetes.

 Hobbies: playing football with my children, reading, watching football, cycling, watching series and films with the family.